patillacode/pyyt/README.md

 # pyyt
-Python script to download all videos from a given youtube playlist
+Python script to download all videos as audio from a given youtube playlist

 ### Attribution ###